xorob0/dotfiles/SETUP.md

 - [uBlock origin]{https://addons.mozilla.org/fr/firefox/addon/ublock-origin/}
 - [uMatrix]{https://addons.mozilla.org/fr/firefox/addon/umatrix/}

-Some of these addons do not have a equivalent in the webkit world.
+Some of these addons have no equivalent in the webkit world.

 ## The file manager
 The best terminal based file managing solutions are nnn and ranger. nnn is more lightweight and faster but is really not easy to configure, this is why I use ranger for the moment.